-Designated Compliance Officers (KYC Officer) shall ensure that their branch maintains proper record of all transactions of Rs.1 million and above.
+Designated Compliance Officers (KYC Officer) shall ensure that their branch maintains proper record of all transactions of NPR 1 million and above.

-The teller processing cash transaction of above Rs.
-1 million shall obtain declaration from the customer about source and purpose of deposit.
+The teller processing cash transaction of NPR 1 million and above shall obtain declaration from the customer about source and purpose of deposit.

-Like wise, prior to approving cheque withdrawals of more than Rs.
-1M, concerned Branch must obtain clearance from Central Operations.
+Like wise, prior to approving cheque withdrawals of NPR 1 million and above, concerned Branch must obtain clearance from Central Operations.